JarvyJ/rayimg/README.md

 ```

 I've done all of my testing on Linux and Raspberry Pis, so I can't quite speak to building it on other platforms.

-## Current Issues
--[] Animated Gifs are a bit slow on a Pi 0, until all frames have been processed once
--[] Need to investigate why images larger than 1920x1080 sometimes work on Raspberry Pis